Fishing in Vanuatu: Sport fishing

 The Department of Customs is responsible for game and sporting boats operating in Vanuatu.
 Sport fishing in the country has undergone much investment in recent years to promote tourism.
 Game and reef fishing packages include hi-tech equipment, with day trip or liveaboard options.

 When sport fishing for dogtooth, yellowfin tuna, or wahoo, the catch is either tagged and released or provided to local villagers.
 Other fishing options include prawns and eels in the rivers, spear-fishing for green jobfish, diving for crayfish; or traveling to the crater lakes for prawns and eels.

 Role of women

 Women play a proactive role in fishing operations, along with men, mostly in the shallow near-shore waters.
 They work in harvesting inshore fish as an essential subsistence requirement.
-With the use of gilnets, they catch Mangrou, which is in demand and also sea cucumbers, mudcrabs and mangrove oysters.
+With the use of gillnets, they catch Mangrou, which is in demand and also sea cucumbers, mudcrabs and mangrove oysters.
 In a few islands, they are also involved in diving to catch trochus.
 As a part of commercial sale of fish, its products and fish gear, which is their exclusive forte they are involved in collecting seashells, catching coconut crabs, trapping lobsters and processing bêche-de-mer.
 In the male dominated society their role is not given equal recognition.